getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 Please consult your promise library documentation on how to hook into its global unhandled rejection handler, if it exposes one.

 &nbsp;
-## Manually Trigger Errors
-If your app is in a broken state, but error handling isn't throwing explicit errors, you can manually trigger errors.

-**[Mimi note: Trying to cater to the kind of dev who has a set flow.
-Usually, 1.
-Initialize, 2. optionally configure, 3.
-Manually trigger an error (because you wanna take it out for a test drive)]**

-&nbsp;
-### Capturing Errors

-The most common form of capturing is to capture errors.
-In general, if you have something that looks like an exception it can be captured.

-For more information, see [Capturing Errors / Exceptions](#capturing-errors).

-&nbsp;
-### Using Custom Error Types
-If you want to define your own error types, you can generate a custom error with `new MyAppError('message')` and by creating a class that extends the built in `Error()`.
-You can also attach additional data to your error instance and Sentry will parse it along with your error, just like it does with regular errors.

-&nbsp;
-### Setting Context
-In addition to the [structured context](#context) that Sentry understands, you can send [arbitrary key/value pairs of data](#extra-context) which the Sentry SDK will store alongside the event.
-These are not indexed, and the Sentry SDK uses them to add additional information about what might be happening.

-&nbsp;
-### Capturing Messages

-Another common operation is to capture a bare message.
-A message is just some textual information that should be sent to Sentry.
-Typically messages are not emitted but there are situations when this is useful.
-For more information, see [Capturing Messages](#messages)

-&nbsp;
 ## Source Maps

 {% include components/alert.html